dp-opensource/StatsDClient/README.md

 ## Register StatsD as a service

-Now add the following lines to your `config.yml` and you are good to go.
+Now add the following lines to your `config.yml` and you're good to go.

 ```
 services: